 Examples of CSS Loading Animations

 There are a variety of loading animations you can create with CSS.
-Here are the five most common.
+Here are the five most common types, with multiple examples of each.

 1. Infinite Loading Animation